hack4impact-upenn/project-descriptions/gpcah.md

 client:
     - name: Greater Philadelphia Coalition Against Hunger
       description: >
+        Founded in 1996, the Greater Philadelphia Coalition Against Hunger strives to build a community where all people have the food they need to lead healthy lives.
+The Coalition connects people with food assistance programs and nutrition education; provides resources to a network of food pantries; and educates the public and policymakers about responsible solutions that prevent people from going hungry.
       website_url: http://hungercoalition.org
     - name: Philadelphia Food Policy Advisory Council
       description: >
+        The Philadelphia Food Policy Advisory Council (FPAC) facilitates the development of responsible policies that improve access for Philadelphia residents to culturally appropriate, nutritionally sound, and affordable food that is grown locally through environmentally sustainable practices.
       website_url: http://phillyfpac.org

 project: